 - The probable future financial circumstances of each spouse

 - The need of the parent with custody to live in the family home

 - The liquid or non-liquid character of all marital property

 - Tax consequences of each spouse

 - Whether a spouse fraudulently transferred property in anticipation of divorce

 - Whether one spouse wasted the couple’s assets

-contact our Bronx divorce lawyer at The King Law Firm today.
+For more information, contact our Bronx divorce lawyers at The King Law Firm today.